Adam Exploits $\ell_\infty$-geometry of Loss Landscape via Coordinate-wise Adaptivity: Experiments

 GPT-2 small models have more than $100$ million parameters, and thus the size of its hessian of loss as well as the rotation matrix is more than $10^{16}$, which is way more than the storage of the modern computers.
 Thus our experiments face the following two implementation challenges.
 Below we briefly discuss them and leave the full details in \Cref{sec:exp_details}.

 \paragraph{Efficient generation of random orthogonal matrices.} Due to the huge parameter count, it is computationally infeasible to sample a random orthogonal matrix from Haar measure over the orthogonal group.
-Thus we decide to sample from an alternative distribution over orthogonal matrices, where the final rotation matrix is the composition of a sequence of simple orthogonal matrices, including random permutation and apply random orthogonal transformation on the both side of matrix-valued parameters.
+Thus we decide to sample from an alternative distribution over orthogonal matrices, where the final rotation matrix is the composition of a sequence of simple orthogonal matrices, including random permutation and apply random orthogonal transformation on both sides of matrix-valued parameters.
 See details in \Cref{subsec:generating_random_matrix}.
+Concurrent work~\cite{maes2024understanding} also run \adam on a rotated loss.
+They use a different way to achieve global rotation efficiently and conduct extensive module-wise rotation experiments for a more fine-grained analysis.

-\paragraph{Efficient estimation of $(1,1)$-norm of Hessian matrix.} We first subsample a fixed batch of training data for estimating the $(1,1)$-norm of Hessian matrix.
-The high-level idea here is to compute the Hessian vector product between Hessian of training loss on this batch and a sequence of random Cauchy vectors and take the $\ell_1$ norm of the coordinate-wise median of the resulting sequence of Hessian vector products.
-Because Cauchy distribution is 1-stable, the resulting product is also a vector of Cauchy random variables, and each of them has the magnitude equal to $\ell_1$ norm of the corresponding row of the Hessian.
-Thus when we have infinitely many samples, the $\ell_1$ norm of the coordinate-wise median converges almost surely to the $(1,1)$-norm of Hessian.
-See details in \Cref{subsec:exp_matrix_norm_estimation}, where we also provide a non-asymptotic high-probability multiplicative bound for the estimation error. \shuo{Some sentences are too long here.
-But i can bear it now.}
+\paragraph{Efficient estimation of $(1,1)$-norm of Hessian matrix.} The algorithm is defined in \Cref{alg:11norm}.
+We first subsample a fixed batch of training data for estimating the $(1,1)$-norm of Hessian matrix.
+The high-level idea is to compute the matrix vector products between Hessian of training loss on this batch and a sequence of random Cauchy vectors.
+Then we take the $\ell_1$ norm of the coordinate-wise median of the resulting sequence of Hessian vector products.
+Because the Cauchy distribution is 1-stable, the resulting product is also a vector of Cauchy random variables, and the magnitude of each element equals to $\ell_1$ norm of the corresponding row of the Hessian.
+Thus with infinitely many samples, the $\ell_1$ norm of the coordinate-wise median converges almost surely to the $(1,1)$-norm of the Hessian.
+Below we provide a non-asymptotic high-probability multiplicative bound for the estimation error which depends mildly on the dimension $d$.
+More explanations and the proof of \Cref{thm:measure_11_norm} are in \Cref{subsec:exp_matrix_norm_estimation}.
+Concurrent work~\cite{maes2024understanding} also proposed another algorithm to measure $(1,1)$-norm. \begin{restatable}{theorem}{normestimate} For the estimate in \Cref{alg:11norm} with $n$ Cauchy vectors, it holds that